Tanya Oxtoby

-Tanya Helen Oxtoby (born 15 June 1982) is an Australian soccer coach and former player, who is currently the manager of the Northern Ireland women's national team.
+Tanya Helen Oxtoby (born 15 June 1982) is an Australian soccer coach and former player, who is currently the manager of Women's Super League 2 club Newcastle United.

 A centre-back during her playing career, she signed for FA WSL club Doncaster Rovers Belles in February 2012, after four seasons playing for Perth Glory in the Australian W-League.
 In July 2012, she agreed to manage Nottingham Forest Ladies, in addition to her playing duties with Doncaster.
 After finishing her playing career with Everton, she worked full-time as a coach with Notts County Ladies, as their Development Team Manager.

 After returning home to Australia in 2015 to the club she captained, Oxtoby became the assistant coach for Perth Glory Women, helping guide the Glory to their only Premiers Plate, winning the league, as well as their first ever grand final appearance.
 During this period, she also set up Tanya Oxtoby Football Coaching, her own coaching and mentoring business for female footballers and coaches.
 She also spent 18 months working with the Australian under 20 team, as an assistant coach and video analyst.

 Following a successful stint back in Australia, Oxtoby was offered a role as Head Coach and Director of Development at Notts County Ladies in early 2016, a role coupled with first team assistant coach duties.
 Oxtoby became the Head of Women's Football and Futsal at the University of Nottingham, to oversee the entire development pathway for Notts County Ladies.
 In 2016, Oxtoby was recruited by Birmingham City Ladies to become an assistant coach with the first team in the Women's Super League.
 From 2018 to 2021, she was the manager of Bristol City, and then served as an assistant coach with the Scotland women's national football team and Chelsea.